Cloodot

 ActionsDelete the key

-Click the trash icon on any key to delete it.
+Click the trash icon on any key.
 You'll see a confirmation prompt:

 "Any applications using this key will lose access immediately.
 This action cannot be undone."